ErichZimmer/openpiv-c--qt/README.md

 | .tif                    | x      | x      |
 | .webp                   | Planned| Planned|

+## Examples

+To demonstrate how this library can perform, two examples are provided in the /examples folder.
+The first example, [average_subtract](examples/average_subtract/README.md), is a utility that reads n images, calculates the average, and writes out n new images with the average subtracted.
+Additionally, a second example, [process](examples/process/README.md), is a straight-forward PIV cross correlator that reads two images and performs cross-correlation on them.

 ## Build

 There are some external dependencies under external/, so when cloning use: